realdezzy/bitcointranscripts/chaincode-labs/chaincode-podcast/privacy-and-robustness-in-lightning.md

 So it doesn't actually make a difference in a lot of cases, because for most implementations, you set the maximum HTLC size that they can go through to, say, 10% of your channel capacity anyway.
 So as long as you've got more than 10%, they can't tell.
 They literally cannot tell.
-When you're under 10, the question is like when you're on the boundary you can you can start probing and so at that point you start the Oakland protocol and well, we're going to actually let you use slightly less capacity than we actually have because we don't want to leak that we didn't send the HTLC out through there.
+When you're under 10, the question is like when you're on the boundary you can start probing and so at that point you start the Oakland protocol and well, we're going to actually let you use slightly less capacity than we actually have because we don't want to leak that we didn't send the HTLC out through there.

 Speaker 1: 00:28:34